Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Experiments

-As the observation noise is an exemplar case of aleatoric uncertainty, instance corruption patterns can be captured by aleatoric uncertainty.
-Table \ref{tab:auroc} reports the aleatoric uncertainty measure can partition clean and ambiguous set on symmetric noise compared to other uncertainty measures except for Asymmetry-40\% noise rate.
+Next, we show the ability of the proposed method to partition the dataset leveraging aleatoric uncertainty estimated from the MLN.
+In particular, the collective outliers, partitions of training data with corrupted labels, are well captured via aleatoric uncertainty.

+We measure AUROC of partitioning two sets, compared with Noise Adaptation \cite{goldberger_16} and state-of-the-art method DivideMix \cite{li_20}.
+Metric for partitioning set on Noise Adaptation \cite{goldberger_16} is KL divergence between identity matrix and instance wise estimated noise transition matrix, since the estimated noise transition matrix of clean instances will be close to identity matrix if trained properly.
+In addition, we use soft-max entropy as a metric on DivideMix \cite{li_20}.
+The result are shown in Table \ref{tab:auroc}.
+We have found out that the proposed aleatoric uncertainty measure outperforms all of the compared methods, indicating that aleatoric uncertainty from MLN is valid for capturing collective outliers in the noisy datasets.

 Figure \ref{fig:alea} shows the average of aleatoric uncertainty for both clean and ambiguous sets among each class.
 The result first shows that the aleatoric uncertainty is higher in ambiguous instances.
 Furthermore, shown in the symmetric noise cases, a heavy label corruption rate leads to higher aleatoric uncertainty.
 Finally, Dirty-MNIST with Asymmetry-40\% label noise case shows that aleatoric uncertainty increases in the corrupted labels compared to clean labels in ambiguous instances.
 This demonstrates that both corruption in instances and corruption in the label are related to aleatoric uncertainty.